jyro-io/osss/README.md

 For the monitor, you'll need:

 * RPi 400 or Model B
-* Screen, we used a touchscreen to simplify usage
+* Screen, I used a touchscreen to simplify usage

 For the camera, you'll need: